Executor is responsible for notifying the FDIC

 Amount: $250,000 per co-owner

-Amount: $250,000 per owner per beneficiary (up to $1,250,000 per owner)
+Amount: $250,000 per owner per eligible beneficiary (up to $1,250,000 per owner)

 Joint accounts receive $250,000 in FDIC coverage per co-owner.
 When one co-owner dies, the 6-month grace period preserves the deceased's share of coverage.
 After 6 months, the surviving co-owner's deposits are recalculated under their individual ownership categories.

 No. The 6-month grace period only applies when the account owner dies.
-If a POD (payable-on-death) or revocable trust account beneficiary dies, coverage is reduced immediately.
+If a POD (payable-on-death) or trust account beneficiary dies, coverage is reduced immediately.
 For example, if an account has two POD beneficiaries and one dies, coverage drops from $500,000 to $250,000 right away.

 If an FDIC-insured bank fails during the 6-month grace period, the FDIC treats the deceased as still alive for insurance purposes.
 Coverage is calculated using the account structure as of the date of failure.
 Insured deposits are typically paid the next business day.